viato/viato-api/README.md

 #### Error Handling

 For any model realted error we use default `ModelState` of `Controller`.
-For any custom error not related to model we use customer http status codes, for example:
+For any custom error/status not related to model we use customer http status codes, for example:

 ```
   public sealed class AppHttpErrors